How to protect your rights if you are going to work in the US

 The contract should contain the following clauses:

-- the employer's refusal to withdraw your passport, contract and other things belonging to you;
+- the employer's refusal to seize your passport, contract and other things belonging to you;

-- The employer's consent to comply with all laws of the United States;
+- the employer's consent to comply with all United States laws;

-- A detailed description of your job duties, the number of working hours per week, as well as information about days off, sick days and holidays.
+- a detailed description of your job responsibilities, the number of hours worked per week, as well as information about days off, sick days and holidays.